SAP-archive/analytics-cloud-apis-oauth-client-sample/README.md

 2. Download all necessary npm packages by running `npm install` from the command line in your project root folder.

 ## Configuration
-The entire configuration is explained in our user guide ([blog post](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/)/ [PDF](https://github.com/SAP/analytics-cloud-apis-oauth-client-sample/blob/master/docs/SapAnalyticsCloudApis_%20GettingStartedGuide.pdf)).
+The entire configuration is explained in our user guide ([SAP Blogs](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/)/ [GitHub](https://github.com/SAP/analytics-cloud-apis-oauth-client-sample/blob/master/docs/sap-apis-getting-started-guide.md)).
 Below you can find a brief summary of the configuration process.
 We reference the sections of the user guide.
 ### Configuration of the SAC Tenant
 1. Please make sure to have enabled iframe embedding on your tenant (cf. [2.1.
 Enable iFrame Embedding](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/#iframe_embedding)).
 2. Please make sure to have registered the demo app as OAuth client in SAC (cf. [1.1.
 Client Registration](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/#oauth2_config) and [1.2.1.
 Registration Details](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/#3legged_reg)).